schonkopf/oblp/src/content/pages/home.md

 collaboration:
   eyebrow: "International collaboration"
   title: "Building a shared practice of ocean listening"
-  text: "OBLP connects researchers, observation sites, technologies, and ecological knowledge across ocean regions.
-By sharing observations and analytical approaches while preserving local ecological context, we aim to understand patterns of marine ecosystem change that cannot be revealed by any single site alone."
+  text: "OBLP connects researchers, observation sites, and ecological knowledge.
+By sharing observations and analytical approaches, we aim to understand patterns of marine ecosystem change that cannot be revealed by any single site alone."
   action:
     label: "Explore ways to collaborate"
     href: "/about/#collaborate"